Conference about Big Data, High Load, Data Science, Machine Learning

 Quentin Adam is the CEO of Clever Cloud: an IT automation company, running a Platform as a Service allowing you to run java, scala, ruby, node.js, php, python or go applications, with auto scaling and auto healing features.
 This position allow him to study lots of applications, code, practice, and extract some talks and advises.
 Regular speaker at various tech conference, he’s focused to help developers to deliver quickly and happily good applications.

-Workshops will take place on November 29, 2017 in the University of Applied Social Sciences (Socialiniu mokslu kolegija) Kalvariju str.
+Workshops will take place in the University of Applied Social Sciences (Socialiniu mokslu kolegija) Kalvariju str.
 137E LT-08221 Vilnius, Lithuania.

 BUILDING RESILIENT SYSTEMS FOR HIGH TRAFFIC WITH ERLANG & ELIXIR (ENG)